shayanfpg9/auto-slider/README.md

 the first date is the start time of the event and the second date is the end time of the event

-you can add perfix of suffix too
+you can add perfix or suffix too

 ## images